-A comparison of the relative shares of the different pension schemes in the total contribution assessment bases for the years 2001 and 2011 shows a decline in direct benefit assurances and an increase in relief fund assurances.
-The share of insured pension funds requiring insurance coverage since 2002 rose by 0.2 percentage points to 1.2%.
+A comparison of the relative shares of the different pension schemes in the total contribution assessment bases for the years 2002 and 2012 shows a decline in direct benefit assurances and an increase in relief fund assurances.
+Opposing developments may appear in year-to-year comparisons.
+The share of insured pension funds requiring insurance coverage since 2002 remains at 1.2 %, as in the preceding year.